SixLabors/docs/articles/imagesharp.drawing/annotations.md

 Annotations are just normal drawing commands layered over an existing image.
 Use pens for outlines and guides, transparent fills for highlights, and text layout options for labels.

+Treat annotation geometry as part of the image coordinate system.
+That makes the overlay deterministic: the highlight rectangle, guide line, and label origin all describe exact positions on the final image.
+If you resize the image first, compute the annotation positions after resizing so the callouts still point at the right pixels.

 ```csharp
 using SixLabors.Fonts;
 using SixLabors.ImageSharp;